mpifr-vlbi/eht2024_difx_templating/README.md

 The SMT 345G receiver is not sideband reparating; LSB folds onto USB (b2+b3, b1+b4).

 In e24b04 ALMA had a deliberate offset of +500 MHz away from nominal EHT 260G tunings.
+Fringes Nn-Pv, Aa-Ax, Aa-Mg.

 In e24f11 ALMA line observations the ALMA tunings were "HW BB Centers: [215591140500.0, 215091140500.0, 214088540000.0, 214385741000.0]".
 These do not adhere to the 15625 Hz granularity of the PFBs (and of the ALMA EHT tunings) hence the DiFX frequency grids of EHT vs ALMA